MetOffice/fab/docs/source/advanced_config.rst

 into the root of the source tree, to make subsequent preprocessing flags easier to configure.

 That was a simple example that didn't need to interact with the :term:`Artefact Store`.
-If you need to insert a custom step between two Fab steps, you may need your custom step to create an :term:`Artefact Collection`, and to configure the subsequent step to use your new collection.
+Sometimes, inserting a custom step means inserting a new :term:`Artefact Collection` into the flow of data between steps.
+We can tell a subsequent step to read our new artefacts, instead of using it's default :term:`Artefacts Getter`.
-Many Fab steps have an optional `source` argument which overrides the default :term:`Artefacts Getter`.
+We do this using the `source` argument, which most Fab steps accept.

 .. code-block::